opensearch-project/sql/docs/dev/Pagination-v2.md

 ## SQL Node Load Balancing

 V2 SQL engine supports *sql node load balancing* &mdash; a cursor request can be routed to any SQL node in a cluster.
-This is achieved by encoding all data necessary to retrieve the next page in the `cursor_id`.
+This is achieved by encoding all data necessary to retrieve the next page in the `cursor_id` property in the response.

 ## Feature Design
+To support pagination, v2 SQL engine needs to:
+1. in REST front-end:
+    1. Route supported paginated query to v2 engine for
+        1. Initial requests,
+        2. Next page requests.
+    2. Fallback to v1 engine for queries not supported by v2 engine.
+    3. Create correct JSON response from execution of paginated physical plan by v2 engine.
+2. during query planning:
+    1. Differentiate between paginated and normal query plans.
+    2. Push down pagination to table scan.
+    3. Create paginated physical plan from cursor id.
+3. during query execution:
+    1. Execute paginated physical plan.
+4. in OpenSearch data source:
+    1. Support pagination push down.
+    2. Support other push down optimizations with pagination.

 ### Query Plan Changes